 Introduction

-We're always on hand to help, so if you need anymore info please feel free to call or email us by visiting the contact page of the website.
+We’re always on hand to help, so if you need any more details or advice – or to pre-order your own set of Quad Arts – please call or email us by visiting the contact page of this website.

 A Short History of the Quad Arts